Eejain/academic-kickstart/content/slides/edutech_w6.md

 ### Your thoughts from last week
 - "Praising every achievement maybe manipulative"
 - Borrowing game elements mindlessly won't magically motivate students
-    - But it's important to understand why good game are so motivating and what we can learn from them
+    - But it's important to understand why good games are so motivating and what we can learn from them
     - A good game-based learning environment can motivate student intrinsically

 ---